-Figure 4: Regulatory diagram of a lot in the Agricultural Zoning District (enclave).
+Figure 2: Regulatory diagram of a lot in the Agricultural Zoning District.

-SECTION 21 RESOURCE CONSERVATION DISTRICT
+SECTION 3 RESOURCE CONSERVATION DISTRICT (RCD)

-- 1. This district is intended to: - (A) Conserve, protect, and enhance the overall ecological values of the Critical Area, its biological productivity, and its diversity;

-- (B) Provide adequate breeding, feeding, and wintering habitats for those wildlife populations that require the Chesapeake Bay, its tributaries, or coastal habitats to sustain populations of those species; - (C) Conserve the existing developed woodlands and forests for the water quality benefits that they provide; and - (D) Conserve the land and water resource base necessary to maintain and support such uses as agriculture, forestry, fisheries' activities and aquaculture. - 2.
-It includes areas characterized by nature-dominated environments (that is, wetlands, forests, abandoned fields) and resource-utilization activities (that is, agriculture, forestry, fisheries' activities, or aquaculture).
+- 1. This district is intended to: - (A) Conserve, protect, and enhance the overall ecological values of the Critical Area, its biological productivity, and its diversity; - (B) Provide adequate breeding, feeding, and wintering habitats for those wildlife populations that require the Chesapeake Bay, its tributaries, or coastal habitats to sustain populations of those species; - (C) Conserve the existing developed woodlands and forests for the water quality benefits that they provide; and - (D) Conserve the land and water resource base necessary to maintain and support such uses as agriculture, forestry, fisheries' activities, and aquaculture. - 2.
+It includes areas characterized by nature-dominated environments (that is, wetlands, forests, abandoned fields) and resource-utilization activities (that is, agriculture, forestry, fisheries' activities, or aquaculture). - 3.
+RCD is the Critical Area complementary district to the Agricultural Zoning District (AZD).
+Regulations are intended to mirror the AZD and provide for a Critical Area version of AZD.

-Figure 5: Diagram illustrating the desired character of the Resource Conservation District.
+Figure 3: Diagram illustrating the desired character of the Resource Conservation District.